avapolzin/EBLSST/code/vespa_update/README.md

 ```

 Within trilegal.py:
+* I also added the full path to extinction (part of vespa.stars)
 * I added one more argument to be sent to get_trilegal = the folder name
-* I also added the path to the extinction (part of vespa.stars)

 Within get_trilegal:
 * I prepended that folder name to lixo and tmpfile and most of the filename